 Minimum Down Payment for VA Loans in Washington: Zero

 The VA loan program offers 100% financing to eligible veteran borrowers.
 The great news is that there are no more loan limits for these types of loans in order for borrowers to take advantage of no money down.
 Previously, eligible veteran buyers would have to make sure they did not exceed that year’s VA loan limits in their respective counties in order to avoid a down payment.
-But in 2020, no loan limits exist for VA loans for those who qualify.
+But now, no loan limits exist for VA loans for those who qualify.

 This is all thanks to the recently passed Blue Water Navy Vietnam Veterans Act of 2019 that removed VA loan limits, regardless of the location in the country.
 That means borrowers can buy more expensive homes without having to worry about their no down payment privileges being taken away.
 This is especially helpful in more expensive centers across Washington State, like Seattle and Bellevue, where borrowers would be at greater risk of exceeding local loan limits.